Naveen297/EMS-Cosmocloud/README.md

 yarn dev
 ```

 This will start the Vite development server.
-Open your browser and navigate to `http://localhost:3000`.
+Open your browser and navigate to `http://localhost:3000` or `http://localhost:5173`.

 ### Project Structure